Woman and Her Dog Hit and Killed By Car - NewsBreak

 Woman and Her Dog Hit and Killed By Car

-A Lake Leelanau woman is dead after she was hit and killed while walking her dog.
+A Lake Leelanau woman was hit and killed while walking her dog on Thursday night.

-Around 7:30 Thursday night, Michigan State Police troopers from the Cadillac Post were called to a deadly crash.
+Troopers from the Cadillac Post were called to the deadly crash around 7:30 p.m.

-The woman was walking her dog northbound on the shoulder of S. Lake Shore Drive near E. Lingaur Road.
+The woman was walking her dog north on the southbound shoulder of S. Lake Shore Drive near E. Lingaur Road. when the car hit her from behind.

-The driver — a woman from Leelanau County — is suspected of driving drunk.
+The driver, a woman from Leelanau County, is believed to have been driving drunk.

 She was arrested and is now in the Leelanau County Jail.